 Factual Reporting: MOSTLY FACTUAL

 Delo (Labor in English) is a Slovenian newspaper based in Ljubljana, Slovenia.
 Delo was founded in 1959 by the merging of two dailies, Slovenski poročevalec and Ljudska pravica.
 Delo focuses on national events and international news, politics, sports, business, and entertainment.
-Delo Publishing house publishes the DELO newspaper along with 4 magazine supplements (Deloindom, Ona, Polet, Vikend).
+Delo Publishing house publishes the DELO newspaper and 4 magazine supplements (Deloindom, Ona, Polet, Vikend).
 Delo Publishing House also publishes the Slovenian tabloid, Slovenske Novice.
-Since 2015, Delo doo (doo means Limited liability company) is owned by FMR Media and as of 2020, the acting Editor-in-Chief is Bojan Budja.

 Funded by / Ownership